deed02392/BROADcast/README.md

     Set the metric of all network interfaces except “Interface” to manual.
     The manual metric value is computed for each interface separately as current metric value + “Interface” metric.
-This turns the “Interface” into interface with the lowest metric and makes it a preferred route.
+This turns the “Interface” into interface with the lowest metric and makes it the preferred route.

   * `BROADcast.exe /i "Interface"`:
     Opposite of the previous command: switch all network interfaces back